NMDimitriou/HyMetaGrowth/index.md

 For any question feel free to contact me at: nikolaos.dimitriou [at] mail.mcgill.ca

 ## Citing
-If you intend to use this code in your publications, please cite:
+If you intend to use this code or data in your publications, please cite: